Death of Annie Ee: Government's response and legal impact

 On 18 December 2017, in response to the public outrage against the prosecution's decision, the Attorney-General Chambers (AGC) replied and explained why Tan and Pua were not charged and found guilty of murder.
 The AGC explained that the prosecutor's duty is to only proceed with a charge which is tangibly backed up by evidence.
-They stated that Ee's death by acute fat embolism was an unusual occurrence that would not have ordinarily resulted from the injuries inflicted by Pua and Tan, and both had no intention to cause death, which was why the murder charges cannot be proceeded against the couple; an offence of murder under Singapore law dictates an act committed with an intention to either cause death or inflict a fatal injury resulting in death in the ordinary cause of nature.
+They stated that Ee's death by acute fat embolism was an unusual occurrence that would not have ordinarily resulted from the injuries inflicted by Pua and Tan, and both had no intention to cause death, which was why the murder charges could not be proceeded against the couple; an offence of murder under Singapore law dictates an act committed with an intention to either cause death or inflict a fatal injury resulting in death in the ordinary cause of nature.

-As a result, the prosecution could only finalized the charges of voluntarily causing grievous hurt with a dangerous weapon, which were the highest possible charges they could proceed against Tan and Pua based on the evidence yielded by the autopsy and police investigations.
+As a result, the prosecution could only finalize the charges of voluntarily causing grievous hurt with a dangerous weapon, which were the highest possible charges they could proceed with against Tan and Pua based on the evidence yielded by the autopsy and police investigations.
 The prosecution expressed their understanding of the public's emotions and feelings of injustice regarding the tragic nature of Ee's death, but they stated that all individuals are subject to fair treatment and prosecution under the law and asked the public to refrain from making speculations that may hinder ongoing proceedings in the courts.
 The prosecution also confirmed that no appeal would be filed since the period for appealing the court's decision has expired.
-The two defendants themselves also chose to not appeal as well.
+The two defendants chose not to appeal as well.
 Attorney-General Lucien Wong also made a public speech in January 2018, stating that the AGC will not be swayed by a vocal minority, but will keep a more open communication to deliver their philosophy to a wider audience.
-He also affirmed the prosecution's duty to ensure better and fairer prosecution of suspects under the law for the better welfare of society, and stated that they would focus on placing more weight on sentencing principles, rather than precedents when seeking potential penalties for future suspects on trial.
+He also affirmed the prosecution's duty to ensure better and fairer prosecution of suspects under the law for the better welfare of society, and stated that they would focus on placing more weight on sentencing principles, rather than precedents, when seeking potential penalties for future suspects on trial.